 Obtaining video surveillance footage of the accident, if possible;

 Reviewing safety records and related documents;

 Burn injury cases, as with other personal injury cases, require a specific requested amount of compensation for your injuries and losses, which must be calculated based on past losses incurred as well as estimated future losses, such as lost wages and present and future medical expenses.
 Burn injury victims may also seek to recover compensation for “non-economic” losses, such as pain and suffering and emotional distress.

 Represent you in court

 In the unlikely event that a reasonable settlement cannot be reached, a trial will be necessary and you simply cannot afford to do it alone.
 Under the attorney client relationship, our experienced accident attorneys will fight for you until the very end to earn full and fair compensation.

 Contact us Today!

 If you or a loved one has suffered a burn injury or wrongful death in an accident in the Peoria area, you need an experienced Peoria personal injury lawyer.
-Contact Agruss Law Firm, LLC for a free consultation.
+Contact Mike Agruss Law for a free consultation.
 We are a Chicago-based personal injury law firm, and helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people and not the powerful, we will take care of the insurance company, your medical bills, your property damage, and your lost wages under the attorney client relationship.
 We will handle your case quickly and advise you every step of the way, and we will not hesitate to go to trial for you.
-Lastly, Agruss Law Firm, LLC works on a contingency fee basis and is not paid attorneys’ fees unless we win your case.
+Lastly, Mike Agruss Law works on a contingency fee basis and is not paid attorneys’ fees unless we win your case.
 Our no-fee promise is that simple.
 You have nothing to risk when you hire us – only the opportunity to seek justice.